-Pope, Russian Orthodox head discuss Ukraine and 'just peace'
+Pope urges peace, not politics in call to Russian patriarch

 “The parties stressed the exceptional importance of the ongoing negotiation process, expressing their hope for the soonest achievement of a just peace,” the Russian church said.

+The Vatican, in its readout of the conversation, did not reference a “just peace,” and in fact quoted Francis as saying the traditional Christian concept of a “just war” was no longer possible.

+“Once upon a time there was also talk in our churches of a ‘holy war’ or ‘just war,’” the Vatican quoted Francis as saying.
+“Today we cannot speak like this.
+Christian awareness of the importance of peace has developed.”

 The phone call came hours before Francis’ deputy, Cardinal Pietro Parolin, celebrated a Mass for peace in Ukraine for ambassadors accredited to the Holy See.
-The Ukrainian and Russian ambassadors were expected to attend.
+The Ukrainian and Russian ambassadors attended, and prayers were read out in Russian and Ukrainian, including by a woman wearing a blue and yellow ribbon on her lapel, the colors of the Ukrainian flag.

 And on Friday, Francis is to celebrate a Mass during which he will consecrate Russia and Ukraine to the Virgin Mary in a ritual that holds deep significance for the Catholic faithful.
 According to tradition, one of the so-called secrets of Fatima concerns the consecration of Russia to “the Immaculate Heart of Mary,” prophesizing that peace will follow if the consecration is done.

 St. John Paul II performed the consecration on March 25, 1984, though he didn’t specify Russia by name, and Francis will repeat the gesture 38 years later.
-On the same day, Francis’ chief alms-giver, Cardinal Konrad Krajewski, who recently returned from a humanitarian mission to Ukraine, will celebrate a consecration Mass in Fatima, Portugal, the site of the early 20th century Marian apparitions that formed the basis of the “secrets of Fatima.”
+On the same day, Francis’ chief alms-giver, Polish Cardinal Konrad Krajewski, who recently returned from a humanitarian mission to Ukraine, will celebrate a consecration Mass in Fatima, Portugal, the site of the early 20th century Marian apparitions that formed the basis of the “secrets of Fatima.”

-The Greek-Catholic metropolitan of Ukraine, His Beatitude Sviatoslav Shevchuk, has welcomed the consecration noting that Ukrainian Catholics had been asking for it since Russia’s 2014 annexation of Crimea as a means to “avoid the aggravation of the war and danger from Russia.”

 Kirill’s ties to the Russian government and justification for the war have posed a diplomatic and ecumenical problem for the Vatican, which had offered itself up as a potential mediator.
 Francis visited the Russian ambassador soon after the initial invasion and spoke by phone with the Ukrainian president.

-Kirill, for his part, has rebuffed calls for mediation.
+Kirill, for his part, has rebuffed calls for him to act as a mediator.
 In a March 10 letter to an official of the World Council of Churches -- who had urged Kirill to mediate with Russian authorities to stop the war – Kirill faulted the West for the eastern expansion of NATO.

-And he faulted Ecumenical Patriarch Bartholomew of Constantinople – considered first among equals of Eastern Orthodox prelates, though lacking the universal authority of a pope – for recognizing the independence of the Orthodox Church of Ukraine.
+He also faulted Ecumenical Patriarch Bartholomew of Constantinople – considered first among equals of Eastern Orthodox prelates, though lacking the universal authority of a pope – for recognizing the independence of the Orthodox Church of Ukraine.

-Kirill contended these foreign actors were attempting “to mentally remake Ukrainians and Russians living in Ukraine into enemies of Russia.”

-The Moscow Patriarchate claims jurisdiction over all Orthodox churches in Ukraine.
-Many Ukrainian Orthodox clergy had remained loyal to Moscow but are now fiercely denouncing the war, and many have stopped commemorating Kirill in their public prayers — a subtle yet ritually potent snub.

 Peter Smith contributed from Pittsburgh, Pennsylvania.